jaredellison/hello-lambda-node/README.md

 - Authenticate the Docker CLI.
 Create a `.env` file based on `.env-example` and run `make docker-auth`.

-## Building and deploying an image
+## Building and deploying a Lambda image

 - Add a docker image name to your `.env` file and create a docker image using by running `make docker-build`.